 Low tides and high tides produce among the most noticeable phenomena along seacoasts and tidal rivers.
 Depending on the location and the relative position of the Earth to the moon and sun – the celestial bodies that create tides by exerting a gravitational force on our planet – the difference between high and low tide, the “tidal range,” may be small or dramatically large.

 The most obvious difference between low tide and high tide is the water level at a given point.
 Generally, high tide and low tide both occur twice a day, meaning a roughly six-hour period separates each.
 The tidal range describes the vertical elevation difference between high and low tides; because of their configuration and that of the coastal seafloor, coastlines see greater tidal ranges – often 5 to 10 feet – than the open ocean.
 The Bay of Fundy in southeastern Canada sees the world’s greatest tidal range: 50 feet or more.

 The Lunar Cycle

-The moon does not orbit at a constant height from the Earth, meaning that at points it is closer, and at points farther away.
+The moon does not orbit at a constant height from the Earth: at points it lies closer to the planet, and at points farther away.
 This naturally impacts the tides.
-During the time the moon is farthest from the Earth, the tidal range is diminished, and when it is closer, the tidal range is higher.
+When the moon’s orbit takes it farthest from the Earth – a point called “apogee” – diminished tidal ranges result, the opposite being true at “perigree,” when the moon passes closest to the Earth.
 The difference between low tide at one point of the cycle and high tide at another may be small.